House Un-American Activities Committee: Hollywood Blacklist

+Labor Movement

+As a result of the strict anti-communist agenda of HUAC during the Red Scare, the Labor Movement was targeted by going after prominent union activists and leaders.
+HUAC found means to go after the unions by attaching a communist stigma to the many organizations and individuals.
+Harry Bridges, a notable union activist and eventual union president of the International Longshore and Warehouse Union (ILWU), was a direct target of such attacks.
+A campaign led by the committee chairman, at the time Martin Dies, focused on deporting the Australian American union activist directly based on testimony from John Frey claiming his Communist Party associations, despite his multiple public denials of such claims.
+Harry Bridges did although share a close intimacy with the Communist Party by aligning himself with certain aspects and ideals commonly targeted by HUAC giving reason for the subpoena and deportations attempts.

+Advocacy Movement

+Another target of the Dies Committee was Elizabeth Gurley Flynn.
+Flynn was a cofounder and a part of the board of the American Civil Liberties Union (ACLU).
+She joined the Communist Party in 1937 and was even included in the party's Central Committee the following year.
+Because of her political associations, she was an easy individual for HUAC to target as they could also attack the ACLU.
+Martin Dies decided to publicly prosecute the organization in 1939 which forced a response from the ACLU.
+The response came in the form of shearing any connection with the Communist Party by ridding individuals with communist ties as an attempted plea to Martin Dies.
+This of course included Elizabeth Gurley Flynn who was expelled from the ACLU, even after being a part of the founding committee.

 Whittaker Chambers and Alger Hiss

 On July 31, 1948, the committee heard testimony from Elizabeth Bentley, an American who had been working as a Soviet agent in New York.
 Among those whom she named as communists was Harry Dexter White, a senior U.S. Treasury department official.
 The committee subpoenaed Whittaker Chambers on August 3, 1948.
 Chambers, too, was a former Soviet spy, by then a senior editor of Time magazine.

-Chambers named more than a half-dozen government officials including White as well as Alger Hiss (and Hiss' brother Donald).
+Chambers named more than a half dozen government officials including White as well as Alger Hiss (and Hiss' brother Donald).
 Most of these former officials refused to answer committee questions, citing the Fifth Amendment.
 White denied the allegations, and died of a heart attack a few days later.
 Hiss also denied all charges; doubts about his testimony though, especially those expressed by freshman Congressman Richard Nixon, led to further investigation that strongly suggested Hiss had made a number of false statements.

 Hiss challenged Chambers to repeat his charges outside a Congressional committee, which Chambers did.
 Hiss then sued for libel, leading Chambers to produce copies of State Department documents which he claimed Hiss had given him in 1938.
 Hiss denied this before a grand jury, was indicted for perjury, and subsequently convicted and imprisoned.